Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

 where the contour $C$ in Figure \ref{fig:contour}, containing the integration interval $E$, is chosen so that the complex continuation of $g$ is analytic on and inside $C$.
 The error (or remainder) function $k_n(t)$ depends on the quadrature rule and is detailed in Section \ref{ss:gauss_legendre} for the Gauss--Legendre quadrature rule.

-A central technique in deriving estimates of \eqref{eq:Ecomplex}, introduced in \cite{ELLIOT2008}, involves deforming the contour $C$ away from $E$ while avoiding all singularities.
+A central technique in deriving asymptotic estimates of \eqref{eq:Ecomplex}, introduced in \cite{ELLIOT2008}, involves deforming the contour $C$ away from $E$ while avoiding all singularities.
 Assuming the integrand tends to zero faster than $|t|^{-1}$ as $|t|\rightarrow\infty$, contributions from parts of $C$ far from $E$ vanish.
 Thus, $C$ can be extended to infinity, leaving only the contribution from the singularities and their branch cuts.
-The particular choice of branch cuts in \cite{ELLIOT2008} is essential for obtaining accurate, simplified analytical estimates.
-For integrands with multiple pairs of complex conjugate singularities, such as \eqref{eq:generic_layer_potential}, all pairs contribute to the error, but typically only the pair closest to $E$ has a significant contribution, and the others can safely be discarded \cite{AFKLINTEBERG2022,AFKLINTEBERG2021}.
-The functions considered in this work have branch point singularities, meaning the main error contribution comes from a neighborhood around these branch points and their branch cuts, illustrated in Figure \ref{fig:contour}.
+The particular choice of branch cuts in \cite{ELLIOT2008} is essential for obtaining accurate, simplified analytical asymptotic estimates.
+For functions with multiple pairs of complex conjugate singularities, such as \eqref{eq:generic_layer_potential}, all pairs contribute in principle, but typically only the pair closest to $E$ has a significant contribution, and the others can safely be discarded \cite{AFKLINTEBERG2022,AFKLINTEBERG2021}. \footnote{For Gauss--Legendre quadrature, singularities farther from $E=[-1,1]$ are exponentially suppressed: if $g$ extends analytically to a Bernstein ellipse of radius $\varrho$, then $\E_n[g]=\mathcal{O}(\varrho^{-2n})$ \cite{trefethen2019}.
+For example, with $n=16$ and a singularity at $z=0.5i$, a second singularity at $2z$ contributes about $10^{-6}$ times as much to the error.
+If two singularities are located at comparable distances from $E$ and only one is retained in the predictor, the neglected contribution is typically of the same order of magnitude, resulting in a difference by at most a modest constant factor.} The functions considered in this work exhibit branch-point singularities, meaning the main error contribution comes from neighborhoods of these branch points and their branch cuts, illustrated in Figure \ref{fig:contour}.

-For an arbitrary function $g$ and $n$ distinct sample points $\{t_k\}_{k=1}^n$ on $E$, then there exists a unique polynomial $p_{n-1}$ of degree at most $n-1$ such that $p(t_k)=g(t_k)$, $k=1,\dots,n$.
+The same complex analysis framework applies also to polynomial interpolation.
+Given $n$ distinct sample points $\{t_k\}_{k=1}^n\subset E$, then there exists a unique polynomial $p_{n-1}$ of degree at most $n-1$ such that $p(t_k)=g(t_k)$, $k=1,\dots,n$.
 This polynomial can be represented in various ways, but due to its superior stability and efficiency, we construct it using the barycentric Lagrange interpolation formula \cite{barycentric,trefethen2019}